-The intended audience for this Technical Report are those who are concerned with assuring the predictable execution of the software of their system; that is, those who are developing, qualifying, or maintaining a software system and need to avoid language constructs that could cause the software to execute in a manner other than intended.

-Developers of applications that have clear safety, security or mission criticality are expected to be aware of the risks associated with their code and could use this Technical Report to ensure that their development practices address the issues presented by the chosen programming languages, for example by subsetting or providing coding guidelines.

-It should not be assumed, however, that other developers can ignore this Technical Report.
-A weakness in a noncritical application may provide the route by which an attacker gains control of a system or otherwise disrupts cohosted applications that are critical.
-It is hoped that all developers would use this Technical Report to ensure that common vulnerabilities are removed or at least minimized from all applications.

-Specific audiences for this International Technical Report include developers, maintainers and regulators of:

-- Safety-critical applications that might cause loss of life, human injury, or damage to the environment. - Security-critical applications that must ensure properties of confidentiality, integrity, and availability.

-- Mission-critical applications that must avoid loss or damage to property or finance. - Business-critical applications where correct operation is essential to the successful operation of the business. - Scientific, modeling and simulation applications which require high confidence in the results of possibly complex, expensive and extended calculation.
+- 17 The intended audience for this Technical Report are those who are concerned with assuring the predictable - 18 execution of the software of their system; that is, those who are developing, qualifying, or maintaining a software - 19 system and need to avoid language constructs that could cause the software to execute in a manner other than - 20 intended. - 21 Developers of applications that have clear safety, security or mission criticality are expected to be aware of the - risks associated with their code and could use this Technical Report to ensure that their development practices - 23 address the issues presented by the chosen programming languages, for example by subsetting or providing - 24 coding guidelines. - 25 It should not be assumed, however, that other developers can ignore this Technical Report.
+A weakness in a non- - 26 critical application may provide the route by which an attacker gains control of a system or otherwise disrupts co- - 27 hosted applications that are critical.
+It is hoped that all developers would use this Technical Report to ensure that - common vulnerabilities are removed or at least minimized from all applications. - Specific audiences for this International Technical Report include developers, maintainers and regulators of: - Safety-critical applications that might cause loss of life, human injury, or damage to the environment. - Security-critical applications that must ensure properties of confidentiality, integrity, and availability. - Mission-critical applications that must avoid loss or damage to property or finance. - Business-critical applications where correct operation is essential to the successful operation of the business. - Scientific, modeling and simulation applications which require high confidence in the results of possibly complex, expensive and extended calculation.

-4.3 How to Use This Document

-This Technical Report gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
-Each vulnerability and its possible mitigations are described in the body of the report in a language-independent manner, though illustrative examples may be language specific.
-In addition, annexes for particular languages describe the vulnerabilities and their mitigations in a manner specific to the language.

-Because new vulnerabilities are always being discovered, it is anticipated that this Technical Report will be revised and new descriptions added.
-For that reason, a scheme that is distinct from sub-clause numbering has been adopted to identify the vulnerability descriptions.
-Each description has been assigned an arbitrarily generated, unique three-letter code.
-These codes should be used in preference to sub-clause numbers when referencing descriptions because they will not change as additional descriptions are added to future editions of this Technical Report.
+- 2 This Technical Report gathers descriptions of programming language vulnerabilities, as well as selected - 3 application vulnerabilities, which have occurred in the past and are likely to occur again.
+Each vulnerability and its - 4 possible mitigations are described in the body of the report in a language-independent manner, though - 5 illustrative examples may be language specific.
+In addition, annexes for particular languages describe the - 6 vulnerabilities and their mitigations in a manner specific to the language. - 7 Because new vulnerabilities are always being discovered, it is anticipated that this Technical Report will be revised - 8 and new descriptions added.
+For that reason, a scheme that is distinct from sub-clause numbering has been - 9 adopted to identify the vulnerability descriptions.
+Each description has been assigned an arbitrarily generated, - 10 unique three-letter code.
+These codes should be used in preference to sub-clause numbers when referencing - 11 descriptions because they will not change as additional descriptions are added to future editions of this Technical - 12 Report.